Doctor of Philosophy (2016) University of Sydney.

 Master of Arts (2009) Gender Studies (with merit), University of Sydney.

 Bachelor of Arts with Honours (2002) University of Sydney

-I am a Research Fellow at the Centre for Social Research in Health (CSRH), a specialist research centre located in the Faculty of Arts and Social Sciences at UNSW Sydney.
+I am a Senior Research Fellow at the Centre for Social Research in Health (CSRH), a specialist research centre located in the Faculty of Arts and Social Sciences at UNSW Sydney.
 Through my disciplinary background in Cultural Studies, I endeavour to bring a critical cultural lens to everyday lived experiences as they pertain to public health concerns.

 I currently conduct research in two broad programmes of work:

 I take a community-led and -engaged approach to all my work, working with affected communities to determine their health needs.